home-assistant/companion.home-assistant/docs/notifications/actionable.md

             textInputPlaceholder: 'Placeholder'
 ```

+Rather than defining categories using YAML within `configuration.yaml`, you can create them directly within the Companion App.
+This can be done from the Notifications page of the App Configuration Menu (accessed from the sidebar menu).

+Two variables are available for use in the `Hidden preview placeholder` and `Category summary`. `%u` will give the total number of notifications which have been sent under the same thread ID (see [this document](basic.md#thread-id-grouping-notifications) for more details). `%@` will give the text specified with `summary:` in the `push:` section of the notification payload.

 ## Building automations for notification actions
 Here is an example automation to send a notification with a category in the payload: